 accused.me.uk has information that may assist through the difficult months ahead, when you are the subject of a police investigation into the most sensitive parts of your life.
 A life where the innocent party in this allegation is you, and the guilty party is the one who is trying to frame you.

 accused.me.uk also campaigns for changes to UK law affecting people who are accused of sexual offences.
 We believe that people accused of sexual offences should be afforded lifelong anonymity in the press and social media unless proven guilty – like complainants about these the offences are.
 There should be far more prosecutions of the hundreds and possibly thousands of false sexual allegations that are deliberately and maliciously made against innocent people each year.
 The failure to prosecute these liars not only ruins the lives of innocent people, it undermines the credibility of all of the true allegations of rape.

 We aim increase awareness of the devastation that a false allegation can bring.
-The Telegraph recently published some of the injustices that our members have suffered, and the impact that this has had on them.
+In late 2015, the Telegraph recently published some of the injustices that our members have suffered, and the impact that this has had on them.

 Please note, that in no part of this site, or in any of our support to you, are we able to offer legal advice.
 For that, you need to find a criminal solicitor.

 Allegations of rape and sexual assault are almost the only area of English law where a prosecution can take place in the absence of any physical evidence.
 The testimony of an accuser may be all that is required to secure conviction.
 If you’ve been involved with someone who’s a good actor before the police, then brace yourself.
 This situation is responsible for many thousands of false allegations of a sexual nature.